hitsz-ids/duetector/docs/usercases/simplest-open-count/README.md

 - You can use `--entrypoint bash` to enter the container and run `duetector` manually.
   - In kata container, you need to mount debugfs manually: `mount -t debugfs debugfs /sys/kernel/debug`
 - `/lib/modules` contains kernel modules, more details can be found in [run-with-docker](../../how-to/run-with-docker.md).
+- `8888` is the port of JupyterLab, `8120` is the port of duetector server.
+Access `http://localhost:8888` in your browser to use JupyterLab, and access `http://localhost:8120/docs` to see the API docs of duetector server.

 ## Use JupyterLab to write some code